Dave Tomlin: Cincinnati Reds

-Tomlin was traded to the Texas Rangers after the 1978 season for Gaylord Perry.
-He returned to the Reds in March 1978 when the Reds purchased his contract from the Rangers.
-He had helped the Reds win the 1973 and again helped the 1979 win the NL West Division championships.
+Tomlin was traded to the Texas Rangers after the 1978 season for Gaylord Perry, but returned to the Reds in March 1979 when they purchased his contract.
+He helped the Reds win the 1973 and 1979 NL West Division championships.
 He appeared in four National League Championship series games, one in 1973 and three in 1979, and allowed eight hits and three earned runs in 42/3 innings pitched.

-On September 2, 1980 he was released by the Cincinnati Reds.
-Tomlin was signed sign again with the Reds on April 22, 1982 as a Free Agent with the Reds. but did not appear in the majors that year.

 Toronto Blue Jays

-Tomlin signed with the Toronto Blue Jays before the 1981 season, but did not appear with the major league team that year.
-He was released by the Blue jays before the 1982 season.
+Cincinnati released him on September 2, 1980, and Tomlin signed with the Toronto Blue Jays before the 1981 season, but did not appear with the major league team that year.
+He was released by the Blue Jays before the 1982 season.

 Montreal Expos

-Tomlin signed as a free agent with the Reds in 1982, but did not appear with the team that year.
-His contract was purchased late in the season by the Montreal Expos and he appeared in one game for the Expos that year.
-In 1986, Tomlin was signed as a free agent, appearing in 7 games for the Expos that year.
+Tomlin signed as a free agent with the Reds in 1982, but did not appear with Cincinnati that year.
+His contract was purchased late in the season by the Montreal Expos and he appeared in one game for the 1982 Expos.
+In 1986, Tomlin would return to the Expos as a free agent, appearing in seven games for Montreal that year.

 Pittsburgh Pirates

-In 1983, the Pittsburgh Pirates purchased the contract of Tomlin, released Tomlin at the end of the season and then resigned him as a free agent in 1984.
-Tomlin appeared in a total of six games for the Pirates over 2 years.
+In 1983, the Pittsburgh Pirates purchased his contract, but released Tomlin at the end of the season and then resigned him as a free agent in 1984.
+Tomlin appeared in a total of six games for the Pirates over two years.

 Career totals

-In 13 seasons, Tomlin had a win–loss record of 25–12 in 409 games, 1 game started, 138 games finished, 12 saves, 5111/3 innings, 543 hits allowed, 261 runs allowed, 217 earned runs allowed, 32 home runs allowed, 198 walks, 278 strikeouts, 12 wild pitches, 2,239 batters faced, 58 intentional walks, 7 balks and a 3.82 earned run average.
+In 13 seasons, Tomlin had a won–lost record of 25–12 in 409 games pitched, one game started, 138 games finished, 12 saves, 5111/3 innings, 543 hits allowed, 261 runs allowed, 217 earned runs allowed, 32 home runs allowed, 198 walks, 278 strikeouts, 12 wild pitches, 2,239 batters faced, 58 intentional walks, seven balks and a 3.82 earned run average.